Serena Gates

 Professional Appointments

-• Member of International Advisory Committee for Legal Action Worldwide
+• Member of International Advisory Committee for NGO Legal Action Worldwide.

-• Senior Civilian Expert for UK HMG Stabilisation Unit (a cross-Whitehall unit providing specialist advice to HMG departments including FCO, NCA, HO and others)
+• Senior Civilian Expert for UK HMG Office of Conflict, Stabilisation and Mediation (A cross Whitehall unit providing specialist advice to HMG departments including FCDO, NCA, HO and others.)

 Languages